 Starting at Te Rerenga Wairua (Cape Reinga) – one of the northernmost points in the North Island – this cycle-touring route follows Northland’s beautiful west coast to read the little town of Rawene on the edge of Hokianga Harbour.

 The Far North Cycleway starts from the famous Cape Reinga lighthouse that looks out over the convergence of the Tasman Sea and Pacific Ocean.
 After a short road section it hits the sands of Ninety Mile Beach to reach Ahipara then heads inland across the countryside to the Hokianga Harbour.

-At Hokianga, this route connect with the Twin Coast Cycle Trail Great Ride.
-It also connects with the Kauri Coast Cycleway and Kaipara Missing Link Heartland Rides for a full west coast touring route through to Auckland.
+At Hokianga, this route connects with the Twin Coast Cycle Trail Great Ride.
+It also connects with the Kauri Coast Cycleway and on to the Kaipara Missing Link Heartland Rides for a full west coast touring route through to Auckland.

 The trail starts at Cape Reinga lighthouse, built in 1941, where you will find interpretation panels and toilets but no other facilities.
 Reinga is Māori for ‘underworld’ – Māori believe that the spirits of the dead depart for the underworld from Te Reinga Wairua.

 From Cape Reinga, this route follows State Highway 1 for around 16km before turning west at Te Paki and following Kauaeparaoa Stream (also called Te Paki Stream) to the northern end of Ninety Mile Beach.

 The beach is your ‘highway’ for 80km through to Ahipara, which is also the first and only place beside the beach that has shops.

 It is a long journey along the beach, but at low tide the beach surface is hard, smooth and fast riding with a tailwind.
 The only soft sand occurs where streams flow across the beach.